ADHD

 Symptoms of ADHD in adults can differ from those in children.
 While children may exhibit hyperactivity and impulsivity, adults with ADHD might experience difficulties with time management, prioritising tasks, maintaining relationships, or controlling their emotions, leading to problems with impulsivity and anger management.
 They may also have trouble concentrating, making decisions, and following through on commitments.

 One of the key differences between ADHD in children and adults is that the hyperactivity component may become less noticeable in adulthood.
-However, adults with ADHD may still experience restlessness or

 Looking for a Counselling Session?